intel/ACON/doc/Image.md

 Environment variables passed to additional entry points are **not** constrained by `env` - i.e., `acond` does **not** sanitize environment variables according to the `evn` array in the *Manifest*, hence an additional entry point must sanitize all environment variables that affect its security.

-Additional entry points are always started in `/` regardless of `workdir` setting in the *Manifest*.
+Additional entry points are always started in `/` regardless of `workingDir` setting in the *Manifest*.

 [oci-image-spec]: https://github.com/opencontainers/image-spec/blob/main/spec.md
 [man-execve.2]: https://man7.org/linux/man-pages/man2/execve.2.html